 3 Analysis of data

 The major goal of this study is to link the seismically observed SDR geometries to lithospheric thickness HL.
 Previous sections build a framework for achieving this goal.
 Essentially, the analytic model (ATP) indicates Xf and γ are two useful and observable parameters that can be related to the effective elastic thickness Te in both models and data.
 Numerical models build a quantitative relationship between Te and HL.
-Using this relationship and measuring Xf and γ for real SDRs, we can quantify the lithospheric thickness for volcanic rifted margins.
+Using this relationship and measuring Xf and γ from real SDRs, we can quantify the lithospheric thickness for volcanic rifted margins.
 When considering the three-dimensional nature of rifting, the dip angle of SDR for calculating γ is assumed to be the true dip in our 2D cross-sectional models.
 However, if the strike of the data profile is not parallel to the spreading direction, the apparent dip measured is smaller than the true dip.
 But the effect is small for profiles away from fracture zones according to McDermott et al., (2018).

 For the numerical model results, in order to estimate Te and HL with minimum subjective bias, we automate the data processing for retrieving the values of Xf and γ.
 We first estimate Xf by finding the distance from the seaward end of the SDRs to where there is a transition from negative to positive slope of the dike-lava interface.
 Then we find the reflecting layer intersecting the dike-lava interface at Xf, from which we calculate the dip angle ϕ at the tip of the SDR.
-The thickness of the SDR package at x = Xf is W0 and γ is the ratio of W0 and tan⁡(ϕ).
-Using and γ, we calculate two values of Te and average those estimates.
+The thickness of the SDR package at x = Xf is w0 and γ is the ratio between w0 and tan⁡(ϕ).
+We take the average of Te from Xf and γ.

 Because the EVP thermally evolving models have the least assumptions, we use its derived Te-HL relationship for mapping Te to HL in data.
 The approach is justified because the geometry of the numerical model SDRs is very similar to that predicted by the analytic model.
 Thus, we use the parameters Xf and γ to estimate the value of Te that describes the numerical model geometry.
 The lithospheric layer thickness HL is taken to be the depth below the surface where the horizontal deviatoric stress decreases to 5 MPa.
 We then use this Te to HL mapping, to relate the Te values estimated from the seismic sections with SDRs to the lithospheric thickness of plate margins at the time of rifting.
 From the analytic thin plate models, we analyze two depth-converted SDR profiles to yield effective elastic thickness Te of 1.3 km and 2.2 km for Vøring Margin (Figure S5) and Argentinian Margin (Figure S6), which are then mapped to lithospheric thickness during rifting of 3.4 km and 5.7 km (Figure 10).